Staff and Advisory Board

 Eric Jones, Head of School, Community Partnership School (PA)

 Since 2007, Eric Jones has served as Head of School at Community Partnership School (CPS), a PreK-5th grade independent school serving underrepresented children and families in Philadelphia, PA.
-Mr. Jones started his career in 1996, first as a teacher, coach, and administrator at Northfield Mount Hermon School in Northfield, MA, and later as an administrator at the Bullis School in Potomac, MD and the Episcopal Academy just outside Philadelphia, PA.
+Eric started his career in 1996, first as a teacher, coach, and administrator at Northfield Mount Hermon School in Northfield, MA, and later as an administrator at the Bullis School in Potomac, MD and the Episcopal Academy just outside Philadelphia, PA.
 He completed his undergraduate and master’s studies at Georgetown University and Union Theological Seminary in New York City.
-Additionally, Mr. Jones serves on the Board of Directors with the Association of Delaware Valley Independent Schools (ADVIS) and Presbyterian Children’s Village in Philadelphia.
+Additionally, Eric serves on the Board of Directors with the Association of Delaware Valley Independent Schools (ADVIS) and Presbyterian Children’s Village in Philadelphia.

-Marcia O’Neil-White has been the Executive Director of Buffalo Prep, at the University at Buffalo, since 2003.
+Marcia O’Neil-White is the Director of Strategic Initiatives & Partnerships at Buffalo Prep.
+Prior to this position, Marcia was the Executive Director of Buffalo Prep, at the University at Buffalo, since 2003.
 She is responsible for directing programs for gifted disadvantaged minority students and overseeing board, development, and financial components of the organization.
-Prior to Buffalo Prep, Ms. O’Neil-White has held many other administrator and head of school positions in public, private, and independent schools, and has teaching experience at the elementary, high school, and college levels.
+Prior to Buffalo Prep, Marcia held many other administrator and head of school positions in public, private, and independent schools, and has teaching experience at the elementary, high school, and college levels.

-Rebeca Gomez Palacio, formerly of Friends Seminary (FL)
+Rebeca Gomez Palacio, College Access Adviser (FL)

 Most recently, Rebeca Palacio worked as a college counselor at Friends Seminary.
 Prior to Friends, she was the director of multicultural recruitment at Barnard College of Columbia University.
-Ms. Palacio also has worked with the Early College Initiative, funded by The Gates Foundation, in the development of early college schools.
+Rebeca also has worked with the Early College Initiative, funded by The Gates Foundation, in the development of early college schools.
 She has a Masters in Public Policy from Columbia University and a B.A. from Smith College.
 She also sits on the advisory board of The Opportunity Network and College Board’s AP Higher Education Committee.